-4.8.1.
-Remuneration policy
+4.8.1 - Remuneration policy

-The remuneration policy of the company aims to attract reputed profiles with the necessary experience to ensure continuing sustainable and profitable growth of the company.
+The remuneration policy of the Company aims to attract reputed profiles with the necessary experience to ensure continuing sustainable and profitable growth.
 The policy should support the retention of this kind of profiles and keep them motivated.